dominik-meissner/amazonpay-alexa-utils/README.md

 [![Build Status](https://travis-ci.org/danielneu/amazonpay-alexa-utils.svg?branch=master)](https://travis-ci.org/danielneu/amazonpay-alexa-utils)

+To install it into your project, simply execute `npm i amazonpay-alexa-utils --save`

 ## Setup API

 Build payloads for setup operations the easy way -  no need to know the pyload structure.
 The builder will take care to give you the right format.